confio/tgrade-docs/developer/02-smart-contracts/02-installation.md

 ## wasmd {#wasmd}

 `wasmd` is the backbone of CosmWasm platform.
-It is the implementation of a Cosmoszone with wasm smart contracts enabled.
+It is both blockchain node and interaction client.

-This code was forked from the `cosmos/gaia` repository as a basis and then added x/wasm and cleaned up many gaia-specific files.
-However, the wasmd binary should function just like gaiad except for the addition of the x/wasm module.
+It is the implementation of a Cosmos zone with wasm smart contracts enabled.

 `tgrade` binary that will be released soon is a modified version of `wasmd`.
 For deployment and interaction, we will use `wasmd` for now.